groupme-js/GroupMeCommunityDocs/readme.md

 [Subgroup management](subtopics.md) - How to work with subgroups within a parent group.

-[Member management](members.md) - How to add, remove, and update members.
+[Member management](members.md) - How to add, remove, and update members in a group.

 [Group Messages](messages.md) - How to list and send messages in groups